Woodland Hills Mall

 Woodland Hills Mall is a 1+ million square foot, super regional shopping mall located at 7021 S. Memorial Drive in Tulsa, Oklahoma, United States.
-It was originally developed by Homart Development Company, and opened in August 1976.
+It was originally developed jointly by Dayton-Hudson Corporation and Homart Development Company, and opened in August 1976.
 Woodland Hills Mall features 148 specialty shops and restaurants, 80 of which are unique to the Tulsa area.
-The anchor stores are JCPenney, Macy's, and Dillard's.
+The anchor stores are JCPenney, Macy's, Dillard's, and Scheels.

 History

 Woodland Hills Mall opened in 1976 with Sears (which was open prior to the rest of the mall), John A. Brown and Dillard's as its first anchor stores, as well as over a hundred specialty stores spread among the mall's two stories.
+Charles Kober & Associates of Los Angeles were architects for the mall.
+Sears hired Coleman-Ervin & Associates to design its store.
 An expansion in 1982 added a fourth anchor, Sanger-Harris, as well as a food court and several additional smaller stores.

 In 1985, J. C. Penney occupied the site of the defunct Brown chain's store, while the Sanger-Harris store was replaced twice, first by Foley's in 1987, then by Macy's in 2006.
 The mall itself underwent major renovations in 1995 and in 2014.
 The facility has been owned since 2002 by the Simon Property Group.

 In 2015, Sears Holdings spun off 235 of its properties, including the Sears at Woodland Hills Mall, into Seritage Growth Properties.

-On August 22, 2022, it was announced that Scheels All Sports would be replacing the former Sears at the mall.
-The store is slated to open in late 2024.

-On October 15, 2018, it was announced that Sears would be closing as part of a plan to close 142 stores nationwide.
+Three years later, on October 15, 2018, it was announced that Sears would be closing as part of a plan to close 142 stores nationwide.

+On August 22, 2022, it was announced that Scheels All Sports would demolish and replace the Sears anchor at the mall.
+The new anchor store building opened on October 19, 2024.

 Entrances

 Currently, Woodland Hills Mall has four main entrances named after trees.
 "Maple", the southeast entrance, and "Pinecone", the northwest entrance, lead into the mall's first floor, while "Acorn" and "Redbud", the mall's southwest and northeast entrances, respectively, are on the second floor.

-The mall's west entrances border the former Sears anchor, while the east entrances are next to Macy's.
+The mall's west entrances border the Scheels anchor, while the east entrances are next to Macy's.
 Prior to the mall's 1982 expansion, there was only one eastern terminus for both stories, between the Brown and Dillard's anchors.